MattRickS/templater/readme.md

 # Templater

 Templater is a tool for defining patterns that can be used to parse/format strings.
-There are three main objects; Resolver, Template, Token.
+There are three main objects; Token, Template, TemplateResolver.
 These are briefly explained here, and further detail given below the examples.
 * Tokens represent an unknown value to be parsed/formatted.
 * Templates are a list of "segments", where each segment can be a fixed string, token, or another template.
-* Resolver is a manager class for constructing templates from a set of known tokens, or building templates from a configuration file.
+* TemplateResolver is a manager class for constructing templates from a set of known tokens, or building templates from a configuration file.

 ## Examples
 Basic templates can be constructed from the template and token modules